-The City and RPPSOA recognize that the City has an obligation under law to comply with the Americans with Disabilities Act (ADA).
+The City and RPPSOA recognize that the City has an obligation under law to comply with the Americans with Disabilities Act (ADA), and disability provisions of the California Fair Employment and Housing Act (FEHA).

 7.9 Payment to Beneficiary

 Upon death of an employee, any unused annual leave and compensatory time shall be paid to the employee's surviving spouse or beneficiary.
 In the absence of a spouse or beneficiary, any unused vacation and compensatory time shall be paid to the primary beneficiary specified by the employee on the employee's enrollment/beneficiary card for City-provided Life Insurance.